 The mostly Republican coalition that runs the state Senate was waiting Tuesday evening to learn the size of its majority next year.

-The group holds the Senate by a slim one-vote margin and hopes to add to it by grabbing the seat in Pierce and Kitsap counties left behind by Derek Kilmer when the Democrat headed to Congress.
+The group holds the Senate by a slim one-vote margin and hopes to add to it by grabbing the Pierce and Kitsap county seat left behind by Derek Kilmer when the Democrat headed to Congress.